wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

    .. tab:: Original Image

       .. image:: images/orig_img.png
+         :alt: Original, unprocessed image

       An image from a camera is simply an array of values, corresponding to the color and brightness of each pixel.
 The first step is to determine which pixels, if any, represent an AprilTag.

    .. tab:: Remove Colors

       .. image:: images/bw_img.png
+         :alt: Image converted to be grey-scale

       * Convert the image to a grey-scale (brightness-only) image.
          * Color information is not needed to detect the black-and-white tags.